 The Federal Reserve is a member of the Treasury-led BSA Advisory Group, which includes representatives of regulatory agencies, law enforcement, and the financial services industry and covers all aspects of the BSA.
-The Federal Reserve also participated in a host of Treasury-led private/public sector dialogues with financial institutions, regulators, and supervisors from Mexico, the United Kingdom, Central America, and the Gulf States, to name a few.
-These dialogues are designed to promote information sharing and understanding of BSA/AML issues between U.S. and country-specific financial sectors.
-In addition, the Federal Reserve participated in meetings during the year to discuss BSA/AML issues with delegations from Kyrgyzstan, Belize, the Marshall Islands, Jamaica, St. Maarten, and Curaçao, primarily regarding foreign correspondent banking.
+The Federal Reserve also participated in Treasury-led private/public sector dialogues with financial institutions, regulators, and supervisors from Mexico, the United Kingdom, and the People's Republic of China.
+These dialogues were designed to promote information sharing and understanding of BSA/AML issues between U.S. and country-specific financial sectors.
+In addition, the Federal Reserve participated in meetings during the year to discuss BSA/AML issues with delegations from Estonia, Singapore, and the Seychelles.

 The Federal Reserve also participates in the FFIEC BSA/AML working group, a monthly forum for the discussion of pending BSA policy and regulatory matters.
 In addition to the FFIEC agencies, the BSA/AML working group includes the Financial Crimes Enforcement Network (FinCEN) and, on a quarterly basis, the SEC, the CFTC, the Internal Revenue Service, and the Office of Foreign Assets Control (OFAC).
-The chairmanship rotates among its members, and the Federal Reserve continued to chair the working group throughout 2016.
 The FFIEC BSA/AML working group is responsible for updating the FFIEC Bank Secrecy Act/Anti-Money Laundering Examination Manual.
 The FFIEC developed this manual as part of its ongoing commitment to provide current and consistent interagency guidance on risk-based policies, procedures, and processes for financial institutions to comply with the BSA and safeguard their operations from money laundering and terrorist financing.

 International Coordination on Sanctions, Anti-Money-Laundering, and Counter-Terrorism Financing

 The Federal Reserve participates in a number of international coordination initiatives related to sanctions, money laundering, and terrorism financing.
-The Federal Reserve has a long-standing role in the U.S. delegation to the intergovernmental Financial Action Task Force (FATF) and its working groups, contributing a banking supervisory perspective to formulation of international standards.
-Throughout 2016, the Federal Reserve also participated in extensive collaboration with the federal banking and other agencies in order to develop a coordinated U.S. government response for the 2016 FATF mutual evaluation of the United States.
-The FATF mutual evaluation assessed the U.S. AML and counter-terrorist financing framework against the FATF recommendations and included a review of the U.S. legal, law enforcement, and supervisory structures.
+The Federal Reserve has a long-standing role in the U.S. delegation to the intergovernmental Financial Action Task Force (FATF) and its working groups, contributing a banking supervisory perspective to the formulation of international standards.
+The Federal Reserve participated in the development of FATF Guidance on Private Sector Information Sharing issued in November 2017.
+In addition, the Federal Reserve participated in the development of FATF Guidance on Customer Due Diligence and Financial Inclusion issued in November 2017, as a supplement to the 2013 FATF Guidance on AML/CFT Measures and Financial Inclusion.

-To foster improved incentive compensation practices in the financial industry, the Federal Reserve along with the other federal banking agencies has adopted interagency guidance oriented to the risk-taking incentives created by incentive compensation arrangements.17 The guidance is principles-based, recognizing that the methods used to achieve appropriately risk-sensitive compensation arrangements likely will differ significantly across and within firms.
-Three principles are at the core of the guidance:
+To foster improved incentive compensation practices in the financial industry, the Federal Reserve along with the other federal banking agencies adopted interagency guidance oriented to the risk-taking incentives created by incentive compensation arrangements in June 2010.
+The guidance is based on the principles that incentive compensation arrangements at a banking organization should provide employees incentives that appropriately balance risk and financial results; be compatible with effective controls and risk management; and be supported by strong corporate governance.
+The guidance recognizes that the methods used to achieve appropriately risk-sensitive compensation arrangements likely will differ significantly across and within firms.

 Other Policymaking Initiatives

+The Federal Reserve and the other U.S. federal banking agencies have the authority to require banks and holding companies to submit information, on both a solo and a consolidated basis, on their financial condition, performance, and risks, at regular intervals.
 The Federal Reserve's data collections, reporting, and governance function is responsible for developing, coordinating, and implementing regulatory reporting requirements for various financial reporting forms filed by domestic and foreign financial institutions subject to Federal Reserve supervision.
-Federal Reserve staff members interact with other federal agencies and relevant state supervisors, including foreign bank supervisors as needed, to recommend and implement appropriate and timely revisions to the reporting forms and the attendant instructions.
+Federal Reserve staff members interact with other federal agencies, state supervisors, and, as needed, foreign bank supervisors, to recommend and implement appropriate and timely revisions to the reporting forms and the attendant instructions.

 Holding Company Regulatory Reports

-The Federal Reserve requires that U.S. holding companies (HCs) periodically submit reports that provide information about their financial condition and structure.18 This information is essential to formulating and conducting financial institution regulation and supervision.
-It is also used in responding to requests by Congress and the public for information about HCs and their nonbank subsidiaries.
+The Federal Reserve requires that U.S. holding companies (HCs) periodically submit reports that provide information about their financial condition and structure.19 This information is essential to formulating and conducting financial institution regulation and supervision.
+It is also used to respond to information requests by Congress and the public about HCs and their nonbank subsidiaries.
 Foreign banking organizations also are required to periodically submit reports to the Federal Reserve.
 For more information on the various reporting forms, see www.federalreserve.gov/apps/reportforms/default.aspx.

 FFIEC Regulatory Reports